vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 area where I am more likely to slip up in hot seasons due to reduced protein intake accompanying reduced calorie intake, so I want to prioritize maintaining the stimulus from the exercise side.

+## 2025-08-09: skipped jogging and breath holds

+On Saturday 2025-08-09, I skipped all exercises in the morning so that I could start meal prep in the morning before my first meal (I had run out of unprepped food).
+I also deferred all other exercise for the meal prep.
+However, later in the day, I did get a chance to do hand gripper exercises (while waiting on the potatoes prep to get ready) and a few balance exercises (while waiting for water to be filtered for rice prep), so in effect I only skipping jogging and breath holds.